 If your circuit breaker won’t reset, this is a sign of damage to your electrical system.
 Do you notice burn marks or scorching around a breaker or your electrical panel?
 Do not attempt to fix an electrical issue without a professional electrician.
 In this case, the circuit breaker needs replacement.
 The size of the breaker will determine its cost, plus the labor involved for a qualified professional to replace the breaker.

 If you’re uncertain about what is causing a tripped circuit breaker, it’s best to consult with a qualified electrical professional.
-Our team of emergency electricians offer reliable electrical services for homeowners in Connecticut and Massachusetts.
+Our team of emergency electricians offer reliable electrical services in Bridgeport, CT and other areas.